ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ### Optimistic rollups {#optimistic-rollups}

-Optimistic rollups use a side chain that sits in parallel to the main Ethereum chain.
+Optimistic rollups use a sidechain that sits in parallel to the main Ethereum chain.
 They can offer improvements in scalability because they don't do any computation by default.
 Instead, after a transaction they propose the new state to mainnet.
 Or "notarise" the transaction.

 With Optimistic rollups transactions are written to the main Ethereum chain as calldata, optimising them further by reducing the gas cost.